[nx, ny, textbounds] = DrawFormattedText

 lines if the text lines are more than 33% shorter than the reference line.

-'sy' defines the top border of the text.
-If left out, it starts at the top
+'sy' defines the baseline of the (first line of the) text.
+If left out, text starts

-of the window, otherwise it starts at the specified vertical pixel position.
+roughly at the top of the window, otherwise it starts at the specified vertical

 window. 'color' is the color value of the text (color index or [r g b]

 triplet or [r g b a] quadruple).
 If color is left out, the current text

 color from previous text drawing commands is used. 'wrapat', if provided,

 will automatically break text strings longer than 'wrapat' characters